Stanton's 2 big homers not enough to power Yankees in Game 2 - WHIZ News

 The sound was unbelievable in person, and the sight of Stanton’s efficient, coiled swing was even more impressive.

-But as beautiful as it all was, Stanton’s power wasn’t enough to stop the Rays from tying the best-of-five series with a 7-5 victory Tuesday night.
+But as beautiful as it all was, Stanton’s power wasn’t enough to stop the Rays from tying the best-of-five series with a 7-5 victory.

-Although Stanton became the first Yankees player to homer in four consecutive playoff games in the same postseason, his homers accounted for 40% of the Bronx Bombers’ hits against Tyler Glasnow and the Tampa Bay bullpen.
+Although the 2017 NL MVP became the first Yankees player to homer in four consecutive playoff games in the same postseason — and joined Juan Gonzalez as the only players in big league history with five homers in the first four games of a postseason — the rest of the Bronx Bombers accounted for just three hits against Tyler Glasnow and the Tampa Bay bullpen.

+“(The power records) are something you look at after the year is done,” Stanton said.
+“It’s definitely cool, but not a thought right now.”

+The Yankees’ discontent in the ninth inning focused on plate umpire CB Bucknor’s strike zone, including a bizarre strike called on a high pitch to Gleyber Torres.

 After scoring 31 runs and hitting 11 homers to set two big league records for a team’s first three playoff games, that feasting lineup went through a famine.
 The plate discipline that served New York so well in Game 1 wasn’t nearly so much in evidence in the rematch.

+“Having said that, and this is important, when I’m in there, you get 100% of me,” Happ added.
+“So I gave it what I had.
+I wasn’t worried about when I was coming in at the time.
+I was focused on executing and trying to pitch.”

-That’s why Stanton likely won’t find many positives in his first career multi-homer postseason game, the 33rd of his career overall.
+The Yankees’ missteps in so many other areas prevented Stanton from getting overly excited about his first multi-homer postseason game, the 33rd of his career overall.
 Limited to 41 games over the past two regular seasons because of injuries, he hadn’t accomplished the feat since Sept.
 27, 2018, at Tampa Bay.

-Stanton hit a 374-foot solo homer down the right-field line in the second inning before his majestic three-run shot in the fourth.
+Stanton hit a 374-foot solo homer down the right-field line in the second inning — off a letter-high curveball, no less — before his majestic three-run shot in the fourth.
 No power hitter has ever started a playoff run like Stanton: He’s the first player in major league history whose first five hits in a postseason were all homers.

 But Stanton struck out swinging in the sixth against Tampa Bay reliever Diego Castillo, who threw a 98 mph sinker followed by back-to-back nasty sliders.

-Stanton then hit a 110.8 mph line drive in the eighth, but left fielder Randy Arozarena caught it for the Yankees’ third out.
+Stanton then hit a 111 mph line drive in the eighth, but Arozarena caught it in left field for the Yankees’ third out.

+“It’s really encouraging to see him having those types of at-bats,” Boone said.
+“Looking forward to seeing him go out and do it again tomorrow.”

 Although the Yankees gave away their 1-0 series lead, Stanton remains a major problem for the Rays’ pitching staff going forward, particularly in these unusual circumstances.

-Although Stanton has spent his playing career on the East Coast, he grew up in Los Angeles’ San Fernando Valley, so he’s more than comfortable in Southern California.
+Stanton has spent his big league career playing on the East Coast, but he grew up in Los Angeles’ San Fernando Valley, so he’s more than comfortable in Southern California.
 He has also done plenty of damage down the coast at Petco Park, even before this playoff series.

-Stanton entered this neutral-site series with eight homers and 15 RBIs in just 19 career games at San Diego’s beautiful downtown park.
+Stanton entered this neutral-site matchup with eight homers and 15 RBIs in 19 career games at San Diego’s beautiful downtown park.
 His 1.190 career OPS at Petco is his best at any stadium in the majors except Toronto’s Rogers Centre.

 Stanton also won the Home Run Derby in San Diego during the 2016 All-Star Game festivities, blasting 61 homers over the three rounds in a performance that had local fans shaking their heads.
 The Marlins slugger hit the 10 longest homers in the competition and finished with an average of 446 feet on his drives, peppering both the brick warehouse beyond the left-field pole and the fans on its balconies and in the bleachers next to it.